-My name is Anjay Seabrook and I am a designer and social media marketing strategist here at Atelier Oluwatosin.
+My name is Anjay Seabrook, and I am a designer and brand analyst here at Atelier Oluwatosin.
 Something I love about art and design is the ability to tell a story with just a visual.
 I’ve always been a visual creator in some capacity.
 As a kid, I was obsessed with painting, drawing, and sculpting.
 While I’m no Picasso, my mom and the archives of work she’s kept would suggest a different story.

 As I got older, I started to shift my focus into the more academic realm.
 I was always intrigued by the dynamics between people — the relationships, situations, and circumstances that govern our interactions.
 I knew from the early days of high school that the social sciences is what I wanted to pursue.
 After high school, I started at The University of British Columbia (UBC) studying Political Science and Economics with the goal of attending law school afterwards.

 At UBC, my life became quickly consumed by my studies and the topics surrounding them.
 I still pursued my creative passions on the side, but I found I needed an outlet for them.
 I got involved in various jobs and positions surrounding marketing, design, and social media.
 I discovered this was a great way to intersect my interests in art, people, relationships, and creativity.